Funding your Claim

-Start Your Claim Online Today
+Funding Your Claim

-No Win No Fee
+No Win, No Fee

 Legal aid has been widely phased out but it is still available in certain medical negligence cases.
 These cases usually involve children who have suffered neurological injuries due to medical negligence during pregnancy, childbirth, or in the eight weeks following birth.

 Private funding is a fairly rare option as most clients do not want to risk unnecessary dents in their own pocket, preferring instead to take advantage of less financially hazardous options.
-If you fund your own medical negligence claim, you win the case and it is valued at more than £1,000, then the opposing side is legally obliged to pay both your costs and compensation.
+If you fund your own claim, you win the case and it is valued at more than £1,000, then the opposing side is legally obliged to pay both your costs and compensation.

 Legal Expenses Insurance

 Some people either have specific legal expenses insurance, or they have this kind of insurance as an add-on to other insurance policies.
 In some cases this kind of cover can be used to fund legal action.
 We will advise you on the suitability of any legal expenses policy you might have.